brimoe/Portfolio/README.md

 # Welcome to my Portfolio! (◕‿◕✿)

 ## About Me:
 Hi, My name is Briana Moses.
-I am a graduate student pursuing an M.S. in Data Science.
-After taking a statistics analytics elective during my last semester during my undergrad, I became captivated by the numerous things one can do with just analyzing data.
-Thus, after completing my B.A. degree, I created a portfolio to showcase my progress in enhancing my practical knowledge in the data science and analytics sector.
+I am a graduate student pursuing an M.S. degree in Data Science.
+After taking a statistics analytics elective during my last semester in my undergrad, I became captivated by the numerous things one can do with just analyzing data.
+Thus, after completing my B.A. degree, I created a portfolio to showcase my progress in enhancing my knowledge in the data science and analytics sector.

 ___